lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-b-d-a-specifier-for-a-rest-parameter.md

 Notes:

-- `&rest` is taking in all the additional arguments passed in as a list.
+- `&rest` is taking in all the additional arguments passed in, as a list.
-- Even if there was just one additional argument to the required parameters, the rest parameter it would still be in a list as in the second example.
+- Even if there was just one additional argument to the required and optional arguments, the rest parameter still contains a list, in this case with a single element in it.
+See the second example.

 ##### `&rest` Parameter Example With `&key` Parameters